GoogleChrome/web.dev/src/site/content/en/blog/web-otp-iframe/index.md

 ## How to use WebOTP API from a cross-origin iframe

-To use WebOTP API from within a cross-origin iframe, developers need to do two
+To use WebOTP API from within a cross-origin iframe, you need to do two
 things:

 * Annotate both the top-frame origin and the iframe origin in the SMS text